remotion-dev/remotion/packages/docs/docs/renderer/render-frames.md

 A number describing how long one frame may take to resolve all `delayRender()` calls before the render times out and fails.
 Default: `30000`

+### `everyNthFrame`

+_optional, available from v3.1_

+Renders only every nth frame.
+For example only every second frame, every third frame and so on.
+Only meant for rendering GIFs.
+[See here for more details.](/docs/render-as-gif)

 ### `chromiumOptions?`

 _optional, available from v2.6.5_